mojomojo1/bootkon/docs/labs/2_data_ingestion.md

 3. Click <walkthrough-spotlight-pointer locator="text('projects/{{ PROJECT_ID }}/topics/fraud-detection-topic')">fraud-detection-topic</walkthrough-spotlight-pointer>.
 This is the topic you will be publishing messages to.

-Since we'll be using Python, let's install the Python <walkthrough-editor-open-file filePath="requirements.txt">packages</walkthrough-editor-open-file> we want to make use of:
+Since we'll be using Python, let's install the Python packages we want to make use of:
 ```bash
 pip install avro fastavro google-cloud-pubsub
 ```